Where To Use BPQL

 check="*CPU over 90%*"

-You can use special characters and wildcards between quotes.
+You can use special characters between quotes.

 Wildcards